Ranky Tanky

-Ranky Tanky is an American musical ensemble based in Charleston, South Carolina, United States.
+Ranky Tanky is an American musical ensemble based in Charleston, South Carolina.
 It specializes in jazz-influenced arrangements of traditional Gullah music, a culture that originated among descendants of enslaved Africans in the Lowcountry region of the US Southeast.
 Apart from lead vocalist Quiana Parler, four of the group's members, Quentin Baxter, Kevin Hamilton, Clay Ross, and Charlton Singleton, previously played together in the Charleston jazz quartet The Gradual Lean in the late 1990s.

 Their debut album, Ranky Tanky, was released in October 2017.
 By the week of February 10, 2018, it was listed number one in the Billboard jazz charts, a position it held for two weeks.

 For their album Good Time, the band won the 2020 Grammy Award for Best Regional Roots Music Album.
 In 2023, they won a second Grammy in the Best Regional Roots Music Album category, for Live at the 2022 New Orleans Jazz & Heritage Festival.

 History

-Baxter, Hamilton, Ross, and Singleton met while studying music at the College of Charleston in the 1990s, where they formed a jazz quartet called Gradual Lean.
+Baxter, Hamilton, and Ross met while studying music at the College of Charleston in the 1990s.
+Singleton met up with them after he had returned to the Lowcountry after studying music at South Carolina State University.
+Shortly thereafter they formed a jazz quartet called Gradual Lean.
 After splitting up to pursue individual careers for the following two decades, an idea came from Ross to reform the group, this time as an exploration of Gullah music, a cultural tradition from which Baxter, Hamilton, and Singleton have roots.
 For this project, vocalist and fellow Charlestonian Quiana Parler was brought on board.
 While Ross and Parler are not themselves from a Gullah community, all the band members grew up in South Carolina.

 Prior to forming Ranky Tanky, Ross was active in the band Matuto, a world music group which combined Brazilian Forró music with modern jazz elements.
 The other band members' careers have been similarly varied: Parler was a contestant on season two of American Idol, while Singleton, who also attended Berklee College of Music, was the musical and artistic director of the Charleston Jazz Orchestra.
 Baxter has toured with jazz artist René Marie, and from 1997 to 2019 was an adjunct Professor of Jazz Studies at the College of Charleston.
 In 2012, Hamilton was a collaborating artist in the US State Department's OneBeat musical exchange program.

 The name "Ranky Tanky" comes from a Gullah expression roughly translated as 'get funky.'
 The overall goal of the group was to create a contemporary interpretation of the Gullah musical vocabulary to share with the world, while remaining true to the pared-down, working-class attitude of the songs.